 The lack of interest in tax savings may be indicative of an overall lack of understanding about how retirement plans work.
-For example, only 27% of participants know that there are fees associated with their retirement accounts, even though average annual fees can range from 0.96% to 1.25% of plan assets, depending on the size of a business.
+For example, only 27% of participants know that there are fees associated with their retirement accounts, even though average annual fees for a small business 401(k) are around 1.14% of plan assets.

-The impact of these fees can reduce the assets in an employee’s retirement account by 38% over the course of their career.
+The impact of these fees can reduce the assets in an employee’s retirement account significantly over the course of their career.
 Nonetheless, only 42% of workers think the average fee paid by participants in a 401(k) plan is somewhat or very unfair.

 The Opportunity for Employers